The Pulse of K-Entertainment

 I.O.I still owns a rare kind of second-generation nostalgia economy

 I.O.I still owns a rare kind of nostalgia economy because the group's influence never fully shrank to its original contract window.
 The members moved into solo music, acting, and other group activity, but the I.O.I name kept carrying weight with fans who treat Produce 101's first breakout lineup as a real cultural marker, not a disposable survival-show artifact.
 That is why the Angdungi reveal hits harder than it would for a normal anniversary post.
-History-focused fan spaces still revisit I.O.I as a blueprint act, which says a lot about how this era continues to be archived and discussed.
+Community discussion across Reddit and long-running K-pop archive spaces has stayed active around the reunion, and I.O.I's official naming update gave those conversations a clearer focal point.
 In other words, I.O.I is selling memory, but it is also selling continuity.
 That is a stronger business and branding position than most temporary groups ever get.

 What comes next for I.O.I's comeback cycle

 The next question is whether Angdungi becomes a symbolic one-off or the start of a more coordinated fan-facing rollout.
 As reported in our earlier coverage of I.O.I's reunion plans, the group is preparing a May comeback with nine members, while Kang Mina and Zhou Jieqiong are sitting out because of prior commitments.
 That lineup still includes core names like Jeon Somi, Kim Sejeong, Chungha, and Lim Nayoung, which gives the return real star power.
 The fandom name announcement now gives those activities a cleaner narrative arc.
 First came the reunion confirmation.
 Then came proof-of-life content.
-Now comes identity.
+Now comes identity, confirmed by I.O.I's own April 13 post rather than a secondhand media tease.
 If the music and tour details deliver, Angdungi could be remembered as the moment this anniversary project stopped feeling like a rumor revival and started looking like a properly built comeback with a clearer commercial center.

 Fans Also Ask